telosys-tools-bricks/telosys-editor-notepadplusplus/README.md

 If a previous version is already present remove it before import

-Open or re-open files with ".entiy" or ".vm" extension to check the coloration.
+Open or re-open files with ".entity" or ".vm" extension to check the coloration.

+For UDL documentation see : https://ivan-radic.github.io/udl-documentation/

 ### UDL file for ".entity"